theNewDynamic/oregonsadventurecoast.com/content/adventure/forest-bathing.md

 **Bridge to Healing**<br>1611 Virginia Ave, #212A<br>North Bend, OR 97459<br>(541) 362-4325<br>[www.bridgetohealingbowenwork.com](https://www.bridgetohealingbowenwork.com/)

-Bridge to Healing offers Bowenwork, a gentle yet effective alternative healing modality that relieves pain — from stiff necks and frozen shoulders to low back pain and sciatica — while also helping to balance internal systems and emotions.
-By stimulating the body's natural rest-and-restore response, Bowenwork supports your own capacity to heal.
+A gentle yet effective alternative healing practice specializing in Bowenwork — a soft tissue technique that relieves pain, from stiff necks and frozen shoulders to low back pain and sciatica, while supporting the body's own natural ability to heal.

 {{< /columns >}}